git-aramirez/Properties/README.md

 4) EntityFramework.SqlServer
 5) EntityFramework.Design

+## Swagger implemented
+You can use the endpoints and obtain the request

 ## Steps for Run project
 1) Open Visual Studio Code or your development enviroment and clone this repository
 2) Import or create the database
 3) Configure the database connection string
-4) Now, you can run to project on Properties (https://github.com/git-aramirez/Properties/assets/70823877/8e71c82e-370f-4785-9d09-ca9f86e6ab9e)
+4) Now, you can run to project on Properties

-##Swagger implemented
-You can use the endpoints and obtain the request